Staff Profile

 NE1 7RU

 I am an interdisciplinary researcher with a background in urban planning and architecture.
-My research is concerned with the politics of age and citizenship, landscape governance and design, professional knowledge and practice and public participation and activism.
-Specifically, I am interested in how urban environment professionals have translated different types of knowledge into practice in postwar Britain and how this has privileged some while marginalising others.
-I am particularly interested in how public space has been designed to support or to deter children's play and mobility in the context of postwar citizen activism and planning for the motor car.
+My research focuses on the relationship between ideas about children and the design and regulation of the built environment in the twentieth and twenty-first centuries.
+Specifically, I am interested in how urban environment professionals in postwar Britain navigated and translated into practice different types of knowledge about children, including social research, professional practice-based knowledge and lay knowledge, and how these were shaped by the politics of age, gender, class and race.
+I am particularly interested in how housing and public space has been designed to support or to deter children's play and mobility in the context of postwar citizen activism, housing politics and planning for the motor car.

 My PhD, titled 'Housing Landscapes and the Politics of Play: From Parker Morris to Byker, c.1955-c.1995', examined the shifting relationship between ideas about children and their play and postwar housing layouts.
-My current ESRC Fellowship will build on this through researching the design and regulation of public space in 1980s and 1990s housing estates in Newcastle.
+My current ESRC Fellowship will build on this through researching the design and regulation of public space in 1980s and 1990s social housing in Newcastle.

 -